How to Sell an Inherited House in Florida

 A common trap with inherited houses is accepting an offer, then watching the number shrink.
 A buyer orders an inspection, finds the same old roof and old plumbing everyone already knew about, and comes back asking for thousands in credits.
 On a house you inherited rather than maintained, that retrade can be brutal.

 With Cash Flow Deals the price is locked at signing.
 The number you agree to is the number you keep, because the buyer is a real person approved for bank financing who already accepts the home as-is.
-There is no resale flip margin baked in and no second round of negotiation after the inspection.
+There is no resale resell margin baked in and no second round of negotiation after the inspection.
 For heirs splitting proceeds among family, a locked price also means everyone knows their share early instead of guessing while the deal wobbles.

 Step four: one clean closing, and it is free to you

 Cash Flow Deals connects Florida homeowners with a buyer who borrows from a real bank, so the home transfers once through a single title company, Title Guaranty of South Florida.
 That single transfer matters for an estate sale, where multiple heirs, a personal representative, and an attorney may all need to sign.
-One closing keeps the paperwork in one place instead of spread across a flip with two separate transfers.
+One closing keeps the paperwork in one place instead of spread across a resell with two separate transfers.

 The service is free for sellers.
 Cash Flow Deals is paid as its own separate line on the closing statement, so the fee is visible and does not quietly come out of your proceeds.
 Once the estate's title work is done, the closing is coordinated so the heirs sign, the deed transfers, and the money is distributed.
-To compare your inherited-house options against a cash investor or an MLS listing, call Cash Flow Deals at 786-891-9111 and get a real number before you commit to anything.
+To compare your inherited-house options against a direct buyer or an MLS listing, call Cash Flow Deals at 786-891-9111 and get a real number before you commit to anything.

 Common questions